Prototyping: Its Vital Role In The Injection Molding Process

 After creating a prototype, you might discover small inefficiencies in the design that could make your real-time product weak, low quality, or ineffective.

-With prototyping, you’re more likely to identify critical weaknesses, and dramatically reduce the risk of having to retool and rework the entire production process.
-Prototyping can significantly lower costs and streamline your focus to production rather than retesting.
+With prototyping, you’re more likely to identify critical weaknesses and dramatically reduce the risk of having to retool and rework the entire production process.
+Prototyping can significantly lower costs and streamline your focus on production rather than retesting.